open-webrtc-toolkit/owt-client-android/docs/index.md

 Conference SDK allows customized SSL context when connecting to MCU server.
 That means you can change the behavior of how client verifies server's certificate.
 This may be useful if you want to use self-signed certificate during development.
 Make sure your SSL context is secure enough when using it in production environment.
 To use a customized SSL context, please use APIs below:

-  + `oms.conference.ConferenceClientConfiguration.setSSLContext`
+  + `owt.conference.ConferenceClientConfiguration.setSSLContext`
-  + `oms.conference.ConferenceClientConfiguration.setHostnameVerifier`
+  + `owt.conference.ConferenceClientConfiguration.setHostnameVerifier`

 Please refer to [detailed description of SSL/TLS](https://developer.android.com/training/articles/security-ssl.html).

 # 9 Customize video input {#section9}

-Instead of getting video frames from device camera, OMS Android allows customizing video input which enables media stream to get video frames from the source that application customizes.
+Instead of getting video frames from device camera, OWT Android allows customizing video input which enables media stream to get video frames from the source that application customizes.
 To set a customized video input, please follow these steps:

-1. Implement `oms.base.VideoCapturer` interface;
+1. Implement `owt.base.VideoCapturer` interface;
-2. Create `oms.base.LocalStream` with the object instance of the class implemented in step 1;
+2. Create `owt.base.LocalStream` with the object instance of the class implemented in step 1;

 # 10 Customize video encoder/decoder {#section10}

-Instead of using Android mediacodec APIs to utilize hardware codes on the devices, OMS Android allows customizing video encoder/decoder to encode/decode video streams.
+Instead of using Android mediacodec APIs to utilize hardware codes on the devices, OWT Android allows customizing video encoder/decoder to encode/decode video streams.

-  + `oms.base.ContextInitialization.setCustomizedVideoEncoderFactory`
+  + `owt.base.ContextInitialization.setCustomizedVideoEncoderFactory`
-  + `oms.base.ContextInitialization.setCustomizedVideoDecoderFactory`
+  + `owt.base.ContextInitialization.setCustomizedVideoDecoderFactory`

 # 11 Customize audio input {#section11}

 Instead of getting audio data from device microphone, our Android client SDK allows customizing audio input which enables media stream to get audio data from the source that application customizes.
 To set a customized audio input, please follow these steps:

-1. Implement `oms.base.IcsAudioRecord.AudioFrameGeneratorInterface`;
+1. Implement `owt.base.IcsAudioRecord.AudioFrameGeneratorInterface`;
 2. Call WebRtcUtils.setCustomizedAudioInput(AudioFrameGeneratorInterface) before instantiating PeerClient or ConferenceClient;

 > **Note:** \* Other names and brands may be claimed as the property of others.